hunt-genes/PPU-GenEpi/Day5/README.md

 In terminal:
 ```
 less METAANALYSIS1.tbl
+less METAANALYSIS1.tbl.info
 ```

-****Do you think we will we use the same genome wide significance threshold (5xE-8) for the meta-analysis as we used for the GWAS?
+****Do you think we will we use the same genome-wide significance threshold (5xE-8) for the meta-analysis as we used for the GWAS?
 Why or why not?****

-****How many genome wide significant results are there now?****
+****How many genome-wide significant results are there now?****
-HINT: Use code like in 2.3 but replace `$10` with the column number that has the p-value and use the file name for your meta-analysis results.
+HINT: Use code like in *2.3* but replace `$10` with the column number that has the p-value and use the file name for your meta-analysis results.

 ## 5. Subset to markers in more than 1 study
 Note: We pre-processed the files so you don't have to subset the results to markers in >1 study, but you might need this information in the future if you have not pre-processed your input files.